machingclee/machingclee.github.io/static/media/014-mobileapp.a0d22593.md

 ##### Native Knowledge is Essential

-Since images in react-native flicker when its parent component gets rerendered, we need to make use of a package [react-native-fast-image](https://github.com/DylanVann/react-native-fast-image) to solve this problem.
+Since images in react-native flicker when their parent component gets rerendered, we need to make use of a package [react-native-fast-image](https://github.com/DylanVann/react-native-fast-image) to avoid this phenomenon.

 However, this package has not been maintained for 2 years, and some native API has been deprecated in ios17.
 I have spent tones of time browsing the discussion on github issues, folk the repo of possible solution, and make my own changes in my folked repository.